The Best Kid-Friendly Museums In Sydney

 Whether you’re escaping the rain, the stinking heat, or just want to help kids get creative and use their imaginations, a family trip to one of Sydney’s awesome kid-friendly museums will do the trick!
 They’re never too young to be introduced to a bit of art, culture and history…

 One of our absolute favourites.
-This museum is just so family friendly- we recommend Art Baby for a perfect mums and babies day at the museum, the Bella Family Experience for families with special needs, and the FREE Family Trail where kids and their parents can learn about art through doing rather than looking.
-Right now check out the kaleidoscopic projections of Swiss artist Pipilotti Rist in Sip my Ocean where you can wander through a forest of hanging lights, lie underneath the lily pads or rest on a wild cushion on the floor.
+This museum is just so family friendly- we recommend the Art Safari for a perfect family day at the museum and the Bella Family Experience for families with special needs.
 For a great cafe with a view, head to the rooftop, where the menu changes seasonally to reflect the current exhibitions.
 There’s always a great program on for children of all ages at the MCA.

 It's Australia’s national centre for maritime collections, exhibitions, research and archaeology - but you might know it as the museum with the Endeavour replica out the front.
 Your kids can get hands on with Captain Cook's ship and relive his voyage to Australia.
-Down at Darling Harbour, this museum presents a changing program of stimulating exhibitions and events including the coolest family exhibit, Arctic Voices where kids can pounce, hop, push and crawl their way through the Arctic, and come face to face with giant polar bears!
+Down at Darling Harbour, this museum presents a changing program of stimulating exhibitions and events including the coolest family exhibit, Arctic Voices where kids can pounce, hop, push and crawl their way through the Arctic, and come face to face with giant polar bears.
+And we are looking forward to the upcoming 'Sharks and Humanity' exhibition in December!

 The fascinating Justice and Police Museum is one you may not have considered, but this is the place to be!
 Kids and parents will be truly fascinated learning about Sydney's past and sometimes seedy underbelly- schemes devised, tempers lost, deals done...and laws broken!
 Their Bushrangers Behind Bars program is an awesome courtroom experience where you can participate in a mock trial!
 Guilty or not-guilty?
 You decide!